bchavez/Bogus/README.md

 ### Without Fluent Syntax

-You can use **Bogus** without a complex setup.
+You can use **Bogus** without a fluent setup.
 Just use a dataset directly.

 ```csharp
 [Test]